 – Surprisingly, some ESP’s still make you send from their sub-domain which looks terrible on an email, like you are a reprobate.
 The format is from X on behalf of Y – X being the ESP and Y being your company.
 This is such an antiquated way of sending email and it does untold damage to your brand, so avoid at all costs.

 Finding The Right Email Sending Software:

-Once a business has decided that it can do a better job than than the ESP’s (email service providers) it’s time to find some email software that can send it.
+Once a business has decided that it can do a better job than than the ESP’s (email service providers like Constant Contact and Vertical Response) it’s time to find some email software that can send it.
 This can be a tricky task as there are many products out there and cursory reviews don’t indicate what problems you will have later down the line.
-For Example, we originally tested Atomic Mail Sender (AMS) as it has some nice functions for sending marketing emails, its also cheap and fast.
+For Example, we originally tested Atomparks Atomic Mail Sender (AMS) as it has some nice functions for sending marketing emails, its also cheap and fast.
 In fact it works very fast, faster than any other similar product.
-But once you get into the meat of this product and start sending more then 30,000 emails out your IP address will be banned from cbl.abuseat.org, one of the most important spam detection services out there.
-During our testing and constant red flagging by cbl.abuseat.org, it became clear that the Atomic Mail Sender (AMS) is mostly used by spammers and leaves a certain signature during an email handshake, which cbl.abuseat.org spots and blacklists the IP address and sometimes the whole class B range.
-Regardless of whether the email is spam or not, it is these kinds of situations that a networking engineer can find himself in after spending considerable amount of time researching a product, only to find that it is in fact a dead end with his choice of email sending software.
+But once you get into the meat of this product and start sending more then 30,000 emails out, your IP address will be mysteriously banned by cbl.abuseat.org, who are one of the most important spam detection services out there.
+During our testing and constant red flagging by cbl.abuseat.org, it became clear that the Atomic Mail Sender (AMS) is mostly used by spammers and leaves a certain signature during an email handshake, which cbl.abuseat.org then spots and blacklists the IP address and sometimes the whole class B or class C range.
+Regardless of whether the email is spam or not, it is these kinds of situations that a network or email engineer can find himself in after spending considerable amount of time researching a product, only to find that it is in fact a dead end with his choice of email sending software being the culprit.

 - Works well with various Message Transfer Agents (MTA’s)